Gaphodil/minimetroidvania-iv-speedrunning-info/route.md

 Warp to Chilly Peaks and get **Wind Gust**.

 After getting the **prism of light** and the **clockwork tools**, the routes converge.

-### Speculation

-If you choose to fight the bosses of Grassy Stones and Volcanic Crag (and win quickly) you may ultimately save time by being able to do certain clocks on the way rather than all at the end.
-The ones in the rooms containing Swimming and Wind Gust come to mind, and they are both out of the way otherwise.